 Problems of Inbreeding

-We’ve already discussed to this point how having two copies of a bad gene result in problematic litters.
+We’ve already discussed how having two copies of a bad gene results in problematic litters.
 So, what exactly can inbreeding do to pups?

 Genetic Health Conditions

 When you research breeds, have you ever realized that some are “predisposed” to certain health conditions?
 For instance, German Shepherds have an increased risk of hip dysplasia, and Golden Retrievers are very prone to cancer.